philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 1. The page hasn't finished loading the JavaScript needed to control its DOM.
 2. The browser's main thread is busy doing something else.

-The first reason is important, but it's been discussed a lot in the community, and I don't see much point in repeating it (this [5-minute video](https://youtu.be/RAhYnK0v3rk) gives a great summary of the issue if you're curious).
+The first reason is important, but it's been discussed a lot by folks in the community, and I don't see much point in repeating it (this [5-minute video](https://youtu.be/RAhYnK0v3rk) gives a great summary of the issue if you're curious).

-The second reason is complex and often overlooked, so that's the primary thing I'm going to focus on here.
+The second reason is complex and often overlooked, so that's the primary thing I want to focus on here.

 ### When the browser's main thread is busy

 While you often hear people say that browsers are multi-threaded (and this is true to some extent), the reality is a large portion of the tasks a browser will run need to happen on the same thread that handles user input (often called the "main thread" or the "UI thread").

-Without getting too deep into the weeds of browser internals (e.g. [tasks](https://html.spec.whatwg.org/#queue-a-task), [task queues](https://html.spec.whatwg.org/#task-queue), and the [event loop](https://html.spec.whatwg.org/#event-loop)<sup>[[1]](#footnote-1)</sup>), the main point to understand is there are many cases where the browser has some code it wants to run (like an event listener after a user clicks something), but it can't because it has to wait for other code to finish first.
+Without getting too deep into the weeds of browser internals (e.g. [tasks](https://html.spec.whatwg.org/#queue-a-task), [task queues](https://html.spec.whatwg.org/#task-queue), and the [event loop](https://html.spec.whatwg.org/#event-loop)<sup>[[1]](#footnote-1)</sup>), the main point to understand is there are many cases where the browser has some code it wants to run (like an event listener in respond to a user's click), but it can't because it has to wait for other code to finish first.
 In this case the main thread is said to be "busy" or "blocked".

 Perhaps the best way to show this is with a demo.
-Take a look at this code, which runs a continuous `while` loop for 10 seconds.
+Take a look at this code, which runs a `while` loop continuously for 10 seconds.

 ```js
 function blockMainThreadUntil(time) {